-A dance degree allows you to combine a love of performing with development of your choreography, cultural history and arts administration and management skills
+A dance degree allows you to combine your love of performance with skills in choreography, teaching, producing and creating

 Jobs directly related to your degree include: